gazbert/bxbot/README.md

 If you're looking for something more sophisticated with a much richer Trading API, take a look at [XChange](https://github.com/knowm/XChange).

-**Warning:** Trading Bitcoin carries significant financial risk; you could lose money.
+**Warning:** Trading cryptocurrency carries significant financial risk; you could lose money.
 This software is provided 'as is' and released under the [MIT license](http://opensource.org/licenses/MIT).

 ## Architecture